 This is the result of creating thousands upon thousands of canelés over time and never once tiring of them.
 “I’m always like, yeah, that’s good,” she says about their crispy-creamy, hard-won glory.
 “Every single time.”

 Hernández has sold canelés from her first Le Dix-Sept, located in the thick of the Mission District, since she opened it in 2020.
 She debuted with Francophile bragging rights.
 After moving to Paris in 2008 to pursue Le Grand Diplôme at Le Cordon Bleu, she stayed on for years, working in Michelin-starred restaurants, cooking on both the savory and sweet sides.
 (A collector of canelé molds, Hernández has even been to Normandy to buy direct from the artisans at the famous Mauviel factory.)
-She returned to San Francisco to start Le Dix-Sept, selling her pastries at the Noe Valley Farmer’s Market and helping Dandelion Chocolate introduce a chocolate canelé.
+She returned to San Francisco to start Le Dix-Sept, selling her pastries at the Noe Valley Farmer’s Market and helping Dandelion Chocolate add a chocolate canelé to its repertoire.

 Her first shop — where Hernández has been selling everything from wedding cakes to almond tarts with passionfruit to buckwheat brownie cookies with sesame and cacao nibs — hasn’t come without struggle.
 As an independent entrepreneur, she had to scrape together funds via her own savings and Kickstarter in order to open amid a pandemic.
 She also admits that the shop’s location at the gritty intersection of 18th and Mission streets, has been “challenging.”
 And then there’s the fact that she’s had to bake everything out of a commissary kitchen in Bernal Heights and then lug it to her storefront.
 Until now.